martinsson/Refactoring-Kata-Lift-Pass-Pricing/README.md

 1. Implement the new feature using unit tests and 1 or 2 high level tests.

 ## Installation
+(no need for this in typescript as it uses sqllite)

 Set up a MySQL database on localhost 3306 with user `root` and password `mysql`.
 If you have Docker installed the easiest thing is to use this script, that will initialize a [MariaDB](https://mariadb.org/).